dr-james-leo/ConsoleDrawing/ConsoleDrawing/ReadMe.txt

 ﻿Console Drawing Program
 =======================

-This program is used to drawing lines and rectangles on the console.
+This program is used for drawing lines and rectangles on the console.

 Run from the console by executing the command "ConsoleDrawing.exe".

-Type '?' to see the usage.
+Type '?' to see the usage of available commands.

 First create a canvas of the specified width w and height h using the command 'C w h'.